EBatistaNog/Cursos-para-quem-deseja-ingressar-na-rea-de-TI-Courses-for-those-who-want-to-enter-the-IT-field/README.md

-# 📘 Roadmap de Estudos — PT-BR & EN
+# Roadmap para Iniciar na Área de TI — IT Beginner Roadmap
 Uma lista da minha visão de estudo na área de TI.<br>
 A list of my vision for studying in the IT field.